MA History and History of Art

-You will bear the costs of printing your work, for example, the final year dissertation, which must be submitted on paper.
+You will bear the costs of printing some of your work.
+For example, your final year dissertation must be submitted on paper.

-In addition, there may be small costs associated with travel to visit exhibitions, but these are usually limited to c£10-£20 per visit.
+There may also be small costs associated with travel to visit exhibitions, but these are usually limited to £10 to £20 per visit.

 For more information on how much it will cost to study with us and the financial support available see our fees and funding information.